Paris with Kids: The Ultimate Family Travel Guide (2026) Skip to content

 Disneyland Paris

-Disneyland Paris is about 45 minutes east of central Paris by RER train and remains one of the most popular family attractions in the region.
-The resort includes two theme parks: Disneyland Park (with classic rides like Hyperspace Mountain, Pirates of the Caribbean, and Big Thunder Mountain) and Walt Disney Studios Park.
-In 2026, the new Disney Adventure World expansion brings the World of Frozen, adding exciting new experiences for families visiting Paris with kids.
+Disneyland Paris sits about 45 minutes east of the center by RER, and it’s still the heavyweight family attraction in the region.
+There are two parks: Disneyland Park, home to Hyperspace Mountain, Pirates of the Caribbean, and Big Thunder Mountain, plus Walt Disney Studios Park.
+In 2026 the new Disney Adventure World expansion opens the World of Frozen, so there’s fresh ground to cover even if you’ve been before.

 Jardin du Luxembourg

-The Jardin du Luxembourg in the 6th Arrondissement is arguably the best park in Paris for families.
-This 57-acre garden offers charmingly old-fashioned activities that have delighted children for generations: floating 1920s-style wooden sailboats on the octagonal pond, riding the historic pony rides, spinning on the vintage carousel, and watching traditional marionette puppet shows at the Théâtre du Luxembourg.
-The puppet shows have been a Parisian tradition for over 100 years and remain wonderfully entertaining, even if your French is limited.
+If I had to send a family to one park, it would be the Jardin du Luxembourg in the 6th Arrondissement.
+The pleasures here are gloriously old-fashioned, the kind that have entertained Parisian children for generations: pushing 1920s-style wooden sailboats around the octagonal pond with a long stick, the pony rides, the vintage carousel, and the marionette shows at the Théâtre du Luxembourg.
+Those puppet shows have run for over a century, and they hold up even if your French stops at bonjour.

 Kid-Friendly Museums in Paris